AtharvSri-hash/Healthcare-Dashboard/README.md

 A real-time Healthcare Patient Monitoring Dashboard built using Advanced Java concepts.
 This system monitors patient health data and alerts medical staff about abnormal conditions.

+## 🎯 Objectives
+- To monitor patient health data in real-time
+- To detect abnormal health conditions and generate alerts
+- To design an interactive dashboard for healthcare staff
+- To implement Advanced Java concepts in a real-world application

 ## Features
 - Real-time patient health monitoring
 - Displays Heart Rate, Blood Pressure, and Temperature